 In addition, merit review committee members, external reviewers and observers are advised of their responsibilities in relation to the Privacy Act and are required to sign a conflict of interest and confidentiality agreement to ensure that the material supplied and used throughout the review process is maintained in strict confidence at all times.

 SSHRC’s president and senior management are kept informed of key decisions and developments in the administration and implementation of the act, as appropriate.
-The ATIP office provides a monthly report to the executive director, Corporate Strategy and Performance, and to the executive vice-president, Corporate Affairs.
-This monthly report enumerates current formal or informal requests under the Privacy Act, describes any privacy breaches and mitigation measures, and any complaints to the Office of the Privacy Commissioner.
+The ATIP office provides a bi-monthly report to the executive vice-president, Corporate Affairs, and the president.
+This bi-monthly report enumerates current formal or informal requests under the Privacy Act, describes any privacy breaches and mitigation measures, and any complaints to the Office of the Privacy Commissioner.

 When advice on the administration of the act is required, it is sought from one or several of the following: the Treasury Board of Canada Secretariat, Department of Justice legal counsel, the Office of the Privacy Commissioner (OPC), SSHRC’s ATIP consultant and other federal government ATIP offices.